 Anandwan which literally means “Forest of Joy” is standing up to its name of spreading happiness and providing shelter to thousands of leprosy patients.
 It was founded in 1952 by social activist Murlidhar Devidas Amte renownedly known as Baba Amte.

 Day 2 (30th April 2019) – After an insightful Day 1, Day 2 was focused on individual group challenges.
-As a part of Waste Upcycling, I along with my group met various departments like Greeting Cards, Posters, Strissue, who were utilizing the waste and coming up great products.
-Our day was spent into understanding the current process and how we can leverage to increase the income and outreach of the products.
-Please refer to Exhibit 2 for the various products.
+As a part of Waste Upcycling, I along with my group met various departments like Greeting Cards, Posters, and Strissue, who were utilizing the waste and coming up with great products.
+Our day was spent understanding the current process and how we can leverage it to increase the income and outreach of the products.

 Critique – Analysis & Assessment